NikoKostov/Swah-pee-Test-App/README.md

 ## Getting Started

-You shoud have Node.js installed
+You shoud have Node.js installed on your system

 ### Prerequisites